On Campus Resources for Care

 - Center for Counseling and Psychological Health (CCPH)

 CPPH is staffed by licensed mental health providers and available 24 hours a day to provide crisis intervention services and assessment.
-CPPH offers a number of psychological and mental health consulting services, including a summer support group for students of color every Thursday at 3:00pm.
+CPPH offers a number of psychological and mental health consulting services, support groups for students of color every Thursday at 3:00pm.

 - Faculty and Staff Assistance Program (FSAP)